panda3d/panda3d-docs/programming/texturing/index.rst

 modeling program.
 When you export the model, the path to the texture and some options for it like filtering or repeat-method (see next pages) are saved into the egg file.
 The texture paths can be either relative (as seen from the egg file) or absolute (full path).
-See :ref:`loading-models` for more info about Panda's Filename Syntax.
+See :ref:`filename-syntax` for more info about Panda's filename syntax.
 In most cases the relative path makes more sense.

 Panda can load JPG, PNG, TIF, and a number of other file formats.